Vehicle and Driver Requirements For Uber and Lyft

 The most important elements on the list require that the vehicle:

-- Be in good condition with no obvious signs of damage
+• Be in good condition with no obvious signs of damage

-- Has four doors
+• Has four doors

-- Has a valid registration
+• Has a valid registration

-- Does not bear advertising
+• Does not bear advertising

-Each company does have a few unique requirements for vehicles.
+Does Uber have a minimum car year?
 Uber requires that cars pass a vehicle inspection, be 16 years old or newer, and have an in-state license plate.
 Lyft requires that cars are 15 years old or newer and have between five and eight seats.

 Uber and Lyft Hiring Requirements For Drivers

-Both Uber and Lyft set requirements for drivers, as well as their driving record and criminal background.
-Lyft requires that all drivers be at least 25 years old and have at least a year of driving experience.
+Lyft requires all drivers to be at least 25 years old and have at least one year of driving experience.

 Driving Record Background Checks